-Turogpo Festival is a water buffalo festival and Black Saturday event in the village of Camansi in the town of Carigara in the province of Leyte, Philippines.
+Turogpo Festival is a water buffalo festival and Black Saturday event in the village of Camansi in the town of Carigara, Leyte, Philippines.
 It is held every Black Saturday, the Saturday of the Holy Week, in the month of either March or April.
 This yearly event attracts thousands of visitors.

 History of Turogpo Festival